Do you want to calculate NPS in Excel?

 Here’s how you can find your scores in our NPS excel template:

-- Firstly, make a copy of our NPS spreadsheet template or simply download as a .XLS file.
+- First, make a copy of our NPS spreadsheet template or simply download it as a .XLS file.

 - Now, export your NPS survey responses into a .CSV or .XLS file.

 And Voila!
 The number of respondents in each category will be displayed in seconds to get your final score.